 These application-ready data are available for a selection of towns across Victoria.
 These data have been extracted from the appropriate grid cell of the gridded application-ready datasets described above.
 This approach has the advantage of allowing data to be obtained for any location across Victoria.

 However, the same limitations apply to these data as are described above under "Application-ready gridded datasets".

 Click the "Application-ready town/location datasets" button below, then:

 For assistance understanding the file names, check the VCP19 File Naming Convention which applies to all VCP 19 datasets, except the spreadsheets described above.Application-ready town (point location) datasets

-In the very near future, the gridded observed datasets that were used to produce the application-ready gridded datasets will be available for download here.
+The gridded observed datasets that were used to produce the application-ready gridded datasets are available for download here.
 These datasets are available as daily and monthly time-series, spanning the 30-year period 1981-2010.